Note: The links below will

 21 March 2001 - 1:05AM EST - Go for de-orbit burn!

-Weather has improved, so will fire braking thrusters at 1:26AM EST, for a
+Weather has improved, so Discovery will fire braking thrusters at 1:26AM EST, for a

 landing 65 minutes later.
-Keep checking the play-by play links at right, and watch for live coverage.
+Keep checking the play-by play links at right, and watch NASA

 astronauts are "fluid loading" - drinking lots of fluids (how